Social Work (BSW)

 Career Opportunities and Graduate Study

 Students who graduate with a Baccalaureate Degree in Social Work (BSW) from BYU–Hawaii are prepared as generalist social work practitioners.
-The beginning generalist practitioner assesses and works with consumer populations including referrals to community resources, guides consumer populations through the planned change process, intervenes with individuals, families, groups, and the community in a range of situations, conducts on-going evaluations, and makes appropriate closure.
+The beginning generalist practitioner assesses and works with consumer populations including referrals to community resources, guides consumer populations through the planned change process, intervenes with individuals, families, groups, and the community in a range of situations, conducts ongoing evaluations, and makes appropriate closure.

-BSW practitioners are employed in a variety of direct practice settings such as: state departments of human services, mental health and developmental disabilities services, children’s service agencies, halfway houses, nursing homes, area wide agencies on aging, agencies serving battered women, rape crisis centers, child-care centers, etc. At the practice setting, the generalist social work practitioner takes on various roles such as: social broker, case manager, advocate, counselor, mediator, and educator.
+BSW practitioners are employed in a variety of direct practice settings such as state departments of human services, mental health, and developmental disabilities services, children’s service agencies, halfway houses, nursing homes, area-wide agencies on aging, agencies serving battered women, rape crisis centers, child-care centers, etc. At the practice setting, the generalist social work practitioner takes on various roles such as social broker, case manager, advocate, counselor, mediator, and educator.

 The social work program also prepares students for graduate study in social work as well as service within their family, church, and community.
 The knowledge, skills, values, and ethics gained from a social work education can be well used both professionally and personally, formally, and informally.